abaire/xemu-nxdk_pgraph_tests_results/README.md

 ## Running tests for a new xemu (or nxdk_pgraph_tests) release

-You will need to provide your own BIOS and MCPX boot images.
+* You will need to provide your own BIOS and MCPX boot images.
+* The test procedure can take a very long time (more than 60 minutes).

 ### Test the latest xemu with the latest nxdk_pgraph_tests